Prevention is the

 – Dr. Bradley Bale (2017)

 While more diligent brushing and flossing will help maintain a cleaner, healthier environment in the mouth, it won’t kill the infection.
 Remember, gum disease is an infection and should be treated as such.
 Think about it this way: if you have gum disease, you essentially have an open wound in your mouth.
 Would you treat an open wound with a brush and some floss or a sharp tool to scrape it clean?
 We sure hope not, yet dentists have been using these techniques to treat gum disease since the beginning of dentistry.
-Oral disinfection is the only way to treat the pathogens that are causing the problem, and Waterloo Heights is one of a small handful of dentists in the country that offers this kind of treatment.
+Oral disinfection is the only way to treat the pathogens that are causing the problem, and Waterloo Heights is one of a small handful of dental offices in the country that offers this kind of treatment.

 This open wound – your bleeding gums – leaves a direct pathway for these bacteria to enter the bloodstream and flow directly to your main lifeline – your heart.
 Gum disease can significantly increase your risk for many other serious systemic diseases including heart disease, stroke, diabetes, Alzheimer’s, the list goes on.